primarilysoftware/primarilysoftware.github.io/_posts/2018-01-08-so-you-want-to-make-a-bridge-net-plugin.md

 ![attach debugger](https://primarilysoftware.github.io/downloads/2018-01-08-so-you-want-to-make-a-bridge-net-plugin/debugger.PNG)

 And that is all there is too it.
-Now go forth and build something!
+Hopefully this post is enough to help others get started with Bridge plugins.